 “Greenpeace joins fellow Filipinos and civil society groups in calling for a repeal of the Anti-Terrorism Law.
 There is a real danger that the law’s sweeping definition of terrorism may be abused to stifle activism and dissent.

 “We at Greenpeace believe that activism is essential for a better normal.
-We will continue to speak out and act in solidarity, ensuring that those whose voices remain unheard are heard.
+We will continue to speak out and act in solidarity, ensuring that those whose voices remain unheard will be heard.
 We will not be silenced.
-We will bear witness and expose policies and practices that go against respect for human rights, peace, justice, and environmental protection.
+We will continue to bear witness and expose policies and practices that go against respect for human rights, peace, justice and environmental protection.
 We will continue to work with fellow Filipinos in espousing solutions.
-We will continue to protest, rise, and resist.”
+We will continue to protest, rise and resist.”